schulbra/File.Manipulation.On.Unix/README.md

 # File.Manipulation.On.Unix
-Program demonstrating proficency in C on UNIX based systems.
+Program demonstrating proficency in C on UNIX based systems via...

+1. Reading of CSV file containing movie data as an arguement